MarekOo/COVID-19/README.md

 data$Province.State = as.character(data$Province.State)
 data$Country.Region = as.character(data$Country.Region)

-#We can remove lat and long since we are not using this geo information here
+#We can remove "lat" and "long" since we are not using this geo information here.
+You could use this to plot dots over map sized by the number of infections.
+I do not consider this a very usefull way to vizualize this kind of data.
+We can plot a World map and color the Countries/regions relative to the outbreak instensity, check out the "World Map" Script.
 data$Lat <-  NULL
 data$Long <- NULL
 # check the data frame